-- NCCEH staff Sarah Murray joined to discuss the upcoming LEAC presentation at the state conference. - Tentative presentation time 2:30 3:30 on 5/10.
-Free registration for speakers to the entire conference, each is getting \$200 honorarium for participation. - Need bios and pictures by 3/24 - Deadline for slides - Will need to schedule a tech meeting as well. - o Conference will be entirely virtual - o Deadline of April 14th, need to submit a title and brief description - Deadline of April 25th for slides and materials.

-Reviewed previously discussed agenda for the panel presentation at the Bringing it Home conference, that each member will introduce themselves, discuss an aspect of their experience of homelessness that defies the stereotypes of homelessness, one aspect of the service system that helped end their homelessness, and one aspect that was a barrier to regaining housing.
-Will then discuss the LEAC, it's history and its goals for the year.
+- Preparing for the conference panel presentation: - Sarah joined possible presentation time 2:30 3:30 on 5/10.
+Free registration to the entire conference, each is getting \$200 honorarium for participation. - Need bios and pictures - o Deadline for slides - o Will need to schedule a tech meeting as well. - o Conference will be entirely virtual - o Deadline of April 14th, need to submit a title and brief description - Deadline of April 25th for slides and materials. - Reviewed previously discussed agenda for the panel presentation at the Bringing it Home conference, that each member will introduce themselves, discuss an aspect of their experience of homelessness that defies the stereotypes of homelessness, one aspect of the service system that helped end their homelessness, and one aspect that was a barrier to regaining housing.
+Will then discuss the LEAC, its history and its goals for the year. - Practice what each person will say: - Jeff volunteered by sharing experience of homelessness while in college.
+Laurel offered feedback on how to refine the story to make it powerful within a short period of time.